rbrewer123/docker_nikola/README.rst

 Limitations
 #############

-The package nikola is installed with

-    ``pip3 install nikola``

-inside the image.

-Some warnings are generated on ``nikola build``:

-* WARNING: Nikola: In order to hyphenate texts, you must install the "pyphen" Python package.

-* …more warnings

-I decided that the warnings would likely be resolved by running ``pip3 install nikola[extras]``.

-I tried that.

-Nikola exited fatally with exceptions that I did not fully understand.
-The exception had something to do with not being able to find the hyphenation dictionary and that the install could not be in .local.

-I need to do some more research to sort out for myself what is going on before trying to guess at a fix.

 **I have not tried a deploy.
 I am leaving the following limitation from the forked repo at https://github.com/rbrewer123/docker_nikola because it seems likely that the same would be true for this image**